aristath/github-theme-updater/README.md

 * The initial review is usually a coupe of months.
 * Then if all goes well the theme proceeds to the final review which takes 2-4 months at the time of this writing.
-* If you for some reason update your theme on WP's trac while awaiting in the final-review queue (for example upload a new version with fixes), then you lose your place in the queue and move to the last position.
-* If your theme is tagged as accessibility-ready, then you have to wait another 2-4 months.
+* If your theme is tagged as accessibility-ready, then the theme has to wait for a 3rd review.

 Overall a theme review can easily take more than 6 months.